Serious Commitment

 L5 L3

-L5-Risking is closely related to realities that must be L3-Faced.
+L5-Risking is closely related to realities that must be L3-Faced, and there are potentially four Channels.
+However, only two are practicable: L5S L3P and L5P L3S.

 With regard to unavoidable risks that must be tolerated, determination of crucial facts is what counts.
-The realities that you identify will reveal your exposure to risks.
-Also, any general risk factors intrinsic to the type of challenge will direct you to uncover relevant specific realities.
+The realities that you identify will reveal that you are exposing yourself to risks.
+Any general risk factors intrinsic to the type of challenge will direct you to uncover relevant specific realities.

 Note: There is no direct L5S L3S channel.
 Why?
-Closed Accepting exposure to risk has no direct influence on independent assessments (L3S), which will be developed regardless.
+Closed Accepting exposure to risk L5S has no direct influence on independent assessments-L3S, which will be developed regardless.
 Such assessments only affect risk exposure via participation-L4B or determination of facts-L3P.

 Independent assessments of the challenge will orient you to the potential for gains or losses.
-The search for gains be used to evaluate what independent assessments have to say about the challenge.
+The search for gains will be a criterion for evaluating what independent assessments have to say about the challenge.

 L5P L3S is provisionally labeled Appraisal.

 Note: There is no direct L5P L3P channel.
-Why?Closed Determination of crucial facts has no direct influence on potentials for gains or loss (L5P) until you embrace participation-L4B or have accepted exposure to risks-L5S
+Why?Closed Determination of crucial facts-L3P has no direct influence on potentials for gains or loss-L5P until you embrace participation-L4B or have accepted exposure to risks-L5S

 L5 L2 & L1